 The Thrombosis & Atherosclerosis Research Institute (TaARI) is located in the David Braley Research Institute, which they share with the Population Health Research Institute (PHRI) .

-- The Experimental Thrombosis and Atherosclerosis (ETA) Program, led by Jeff Weitz, which conducts fundamental research on the interplay of thrombosis and atherosclerosis with diabetes, cancer, and inflammation.
+- The Experimental Thrombosis and Atherosclerosis (ETA) Program, led by Jeff Weitz, which conducts fundamental research on the interplay of thrombosis and inflammation in the context of thrombosis, atherosclerosis, diabetes, cancer, and sepsis.

 - The Clinical Thromboembolism Program (CTP), led by Sam Schulman, which performs optimal prevention, diagnosis and treatment of patients with thrombotic problems, translating current research into clinical practice.

-- The Comparative Medicine Group, led by Shawn Petrik, which supports the research of an interdisciplinary group of faculty veterinarians, physicians, and basic scientists who study animal models of human disease.
+- The Comparative Medicine Group, led by Tim Ryan, which supports the research of an interdisciplinary group of faculty veterinarians, physicians, and basic scientists who study animal models of human disease.
 The research is dedicated to the enhancement of human and animal health via research, training and services.